CITY GUIDES | RHODE ISLAND

 Chef Benjamin Sukle and team turned Providence seafood culture on its head at Gift Horse.
 Their raw bar is extravagant yet thoughtful—oysters by region, show‑stopping crispy whole fish, inventive SSAM‑style bites and Korean/New England fusion.
 It’s boldly elegant and exacting.

-What it deserves: One Michelin Star
+What it deserves: Michelin Star

 Gracie’s